 One particularly frustrating way in which your computer might not start is when you encounter an issue during the Windows startup process but have nothing to go on - no Blue Screen of Death or other error message.

-Your computer might freeze on the Windows splash screen, in which case you'll have to restart it manually, only to freeze at the same place again.
-Or maybe your computer restarts automatically sometime after Windows begins to load, causing what's called a "reboot loop."
+Maybe Windows 7 hangs on startup, forcing you to look at "Starting Windows" for a hour.
+You're forced to restart manually, only to watch it freeze at the same place again.
+Or maybe your Windows 8 computer restarts automatically sometime after it begins to load, causing what's called a "reboot loop."

 Sometimes your computer might even stop at a point where you can move your mouse around but nothing happens.
 Windows might seem like it's still trying to start but eventually you have to manually reboot your computer, only to see the same behavior again!

 Note: If you see a blue screen full of information flash on the screen before your computer reboots, this is a Blue Screen of Death and your computer happens to be configured to reboot after one.
-See How To Troubleshoot Windows STOP Errors instead of this guide.
+See How To Fix a Blue Screen of Death instead of this guide.

 Restart your computer if you haven't already done so at least once since seeing this problem.